What to expect

 What’s the service like?

 If you’ve been to other Congregational or Protestant churches, our services should feel familiar.
 If this is all new to you: We start with pre-service music followed by a call to worship, typically there are 3-4 unison songs in the service, readings from the Bible, a sermon, a time of prayer, and special music by one of our choirs or guest musicians.
-We pass the peace of God to the people around us by shaking hands and saying, “Peace be with you,” or simply, “Peace has been suspended since the onset of COVID concerns).”
+(Our practice of passing the peace of God to the people around us by shaking hands and saying, “Peace be with you,” or simply, “Peace has been suspended since the onset of COVID concerns).”

 How long are they?